vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 == Installation ==

 1. Install and activate the Visual Composer page builder.
-2. Unzip the downloaded livemesh-vc-addons.zip file and upload to the `/wp-content/plugins/` directory or install the Visual Composer Addons by Livemesh plugin from WordPress repository.
+2. Unzip the downloaded addons-for-visual-composer.zip file and upload to the `/wp-content/plugins/` directory or install the Visual Composer Addons by Livemesh plugin from WordPress repository.
 Activate the plugin through the 'Plugins' menu in WordPress.
 4. For Portfolio element, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a>.
 The Portfolio addon can be built using custom post type registered by this plugin.

 Optionally, you can import the sample data that replicates the demo site for you by importing the file sample-data.xml file located in the plugin directory.
 The import option is available under Tools &gt; Import in WordPress admin.